 How to set up your Ice Cream Bar table:

-First place a tablecloth down to protect your table from all the stickiness of melted ice cream and spillovers of toppings.
-Find a fun tablecloth.
-Your tablecloth could be a fun, bright solid color or you can use a tablecloth with polka dots, stripes or even ice cream pattern.
+First place a fun table cloth on your table for both decor AND to keep the sticky off your table.
+IT could be a fun, bright solid color or you can use a tablecloth with polka dots, stripes or even ice cream pattern.
 This will make the ice cream bar more fun looking.

 Put all of the non-liquid toppings into small, clear or colorful bowls and have them staggered on your serving table.
 Also have colorful serving spoons for each bowl.